iluwatar/java-design-patterns/monostate/README.md

 ---
-title: "Understanding the Monostate Pattern in Java: A Comprehensive Guide"
+title: "Monostate Pattern in Java: Achieving Singleton Behavior with Class-Level State"
+shortTitle: Monostate
 description: "Learn how the Monostate design pattern works in Java.
 Discover its benefits, implementation details, and use cases.
 Perfect for ensuring shared state across multiple class instances."
 category: Creational
 language: en